 More specifically, you’ll need to pick up Panamanian Spanish—which has some unusual quirks that set it apart from Castilian Spanish (the language spoken in Spain).

-Let’s see what makes Panamanian Spanish so special and learn a few words to get started with this unique variety of Spanish!
+In this post, you’ll see what makes Panamanian Spanish so special and learn 25 terms to get started with this unique variety of Spanish!

 - What Exactly Is Panamanian Spanish?